Tips for Teaching Middle School Writing

 8. Write daily

-Writing consistently means to practice writing daily.
+Writing consistently means practicing writing daily.
 Have your child outline, do copy work or dictation, or write freehand every day.
 They’ll improve much more than trying to cram a year’s worth of practice in one afternoon.

 9. Pick one problem to focus on – one battle at a time